 (Adopted by the Board of Trustees April 4, 2000)

-RRUUC is committed to maintaining the safest environment possible for the children, youth and adults at River Road Unitarian We are also committed to being a religious community open to those who are in need of worshipping on Sunday morning with us, especially in times of serious personal troubles.
+RRUUC is committed to maintaining the safest environment possible for the children, youth and adults at River Road Unitarian Universalist Congregation.
+We are also committed to being a religious community open to those who are in need of worshipping on Sunday morning with us, especially in times of serious personal troubles.
 We do believe in the worth and dignity of all people, even those who may have made serious mistakes in their lives.

 When someone who has been officially charged or convicted of child sexual abuse seeks to attend our services or participate in other church activities, it is our responsibility to address both the needs of being a welcoming congregation and the needs of maintaining as safe an environment as possible.
 When someone has broken trust with our congregation and its principles, and that person wants to regain trust with us, we will work toward reconciliation within the context of maintaining a safe environment at RRUUC.
 Accordingly, no person charged or convicted of child sexual abuse will be permitted to participate in RRUUC activities unless they agree to restrictions established by RRUUC designed to create the safest possible environment for children and families at RRUUC.
 These restrictions shall include, but need not be limited to, the following: